 Foreign earned income exclusion: Waiver of time requirements due to adverse conditions

-The IRS waived the 2019 foreign earned income exclusion time requirement in the Democratic Republic of the Congo, Haiti, Iraq, Sudan, and Venezuela.
+The IRS waived the 2020 foreign earned income exclusion time requirement in Iraq.

 A U.S. citizen or resident alien who lives and works abroad may be eligible to exclude some or all foreign earnings from U.S. taxation.
 The IRS periodically lists countries for which the eligibility requirements for the foreign earned income exclusion under §911(d)(1) are waived because adverse conditions prevented individuals from meeting those requirements.